1kevgriff/kevgriffin.v4/blog/2021-02-24 Logic App Epoch Times.md

 Stripe will commonly use Epoch time for it's dates.

+But Epoch time is pretty useless for anything that is human-facing, and it's not necessarily the default for a lot of Microsoft solutions.

+I needed a way in Azure Logic Apps to easily convert an Epoch Date into a readable format.

 ## What is Epoch Time?

 [Epoch Time](https://en.wikipedia.org/wiki/Epoch_(computing)) is the number of seconds that have surpassed since Midnight, January 1st, 1970.
 This is also commonly known as `Unix Epoch`.